kbstarmie/kbstarmie.github.io/_posts/2017-3-10-a-new-technical-blog.md

+---
+title: A new technical blog - hello world!
+layout: post
+---

 # Hello world!

 Oh, hello there.
 If you've somehow stumbled here through the magic of hypertext, I'd like to welcome you to my humble technical blog.